 - include their endorsement, or otherwise, based on available information for each external assessment for which a DES is being sought

 - ensure the VCE coordinator completes Section B of the Individual Application where necessary

-- complete Section D of the Individual Application.
+- complete and submit Section D of the Individual Application.

 Submitting the application